Glossary

 Uses of return on ad spend

-Before launching an ad campaign, it’s recommended to determine a minimum, acceptable, and target ROAS.
 BigCommerce highlights that there is no “right” answer to what can be considered a good ROAS as this will change based on the organization’s profit margins and other operating expenses.
 Typically, however, a common benchmark for an acceptable ROAS is 4:1, meaning for every $1 of ad spend you generate $4 in revenue.

 A ROAS at that level not only provides ROI on your actual hard advertising costs, but also the associated costs we mentioned earlier: salaries, vendor costs, and everything else it takes to run a business.

-By combining ROAS with other metrics such as cost per acquisition (CPA), cost per lead (CPL), and cost per click (CPC), advertisers get a more complete picture of the KPIs they need to hit in order to reach certain revenue targets.
-Looking at these PPC metrics more holistically can also provide an indication of traffic and lead quality from each ad source.
 For example, PPC Hero highlights that if you have a low CPL and a low ROAS, this indicates that the lead quality may not be sufficient for that campaign.
 Similarly, if you have a higher than average CPL but also a high ROAS, the leads may be more qualified than other channels, in which case your CPL benchmarks may need to be raised.

-How Singular is using ROAS
+How Singular helps you calculate ROAS

-Calculating the true ROI of your ad campaigns can be a challenge if the business has multiple revenue streams and is using multiple ad platforms.
-With Singular’s ad monetization attribution, this allows you to automatically account for ad revenue in your ROAS formula.
-By combining ad attribution, other revenue sources, and cost aggregation, this provides advertisers with the true performance of each advertising channel and campaign.
+By combining ad attribution, other revenue sources, and cost aggregation, this provides advertisers with the true performance of the user cohorts they’ve received from each advertising channel and campaign.
 Ultimately, knowing the true performance of your ad campaigns at the most granular level enables better decision making and more intelligent scaling.

-Finally, Singular’s ROAS analytics don’t end at the campaign level.
 The Singular platform also allows you to visualize performance of individual ad assets, including the performance metrics of videos and images side by side.
 Regardless of the source, our data connectors and attribution platform provide the true ROI of each campaign, publisher, creative, and keyword.

 In summary, Singular provides mobile marketers with unrivaled ROI insights, including the ability to visualize creative assets side by side with their respective performance metrics, as well as granular analytics to get a comprehensive view of the organization’s ROAS.